w3c-ccg/announcements/README.md

 ## BTCR Virtual Hackathon Summer 2018

-The W3C Credentials Community Group is hosting a Virtual Hackathon.
+The W3C Credentials Community Group is hosting a Virtual Hackathon focusing on BTCR and Verifiable Credentials.

 ### When